osmanBAyn/Dogrulamac/README.md

 │       ├── XGBoost.ipynb                  # training with XGBoost
 │       ├── random_forest.ipynb            # training with Random Forest
 │       ├── SVM.ipynb                      # training with SVM
-│       ├── LSTM.ipynb                     # training with LSTM
+│       ├── BiLSTM.py                      # training and cross-validation with BiLSTM on the current Dogrulamac dataset │       ├── Machine_Learning_Models.py     # training and cross-validation with Machine Learning Models on the current Dogrulamac dataset
-│       ├── BERT.ipynb                     # training with BERT Turkish
+│       ├── Turkish_BERT.py                # training and cross-validation with BERT on the current Dogrulamac dataset │       ├── BERT.ipynb                     # training with BERT Turkish
 │       └── gemma-2.ipynb                  # training with Gemma-2
 ```